FACT-Finder-Web-Components/documentation/markdown/3.0/en/ff-paging.md

 Define different `ff-paging-set` elements based on which page you are on right now.

-With the `state` attribute you can evaluate a boolean expression.
-When the expression is true, the `ff-paging-set` is visible.
-It is important to define the "state", so that each expression distinctly defines 1 possible paging set.
+The `state` attribute is evaluated as a boolean expression.
+When its value is `true`, the `ff-paging-set` is visible.

 The possible variables to build the expressions are ** currentPage** , ** pageCount**  and numeric values.